Sproggy/dotfiles/README.md

 # Make sure that you're in your home directory
 cd

-# Clone the repository from your home directory
+# Clone the repository to your home directory
 git clone https://github.com/Sproggy/dotfiles.git

 # Or download the lastest version and unzip into ~/dotfiles folder